Prop 65 Warnings Not Required on Cereals, Says Court

 The Petitioners argued that Prop 65 warnings on cereals are preempted by federal law due to federal policy objectives to increase Americans’ consumption of whole grains.
 In support, the Petitioners cited numerous federal statutes establishing that policy and U.S. Food and Drug Administration (FDA) letters to California regulators cautioning against Prop 65 warnings on cereals.
 In one letter to California, FDA argued “that premature labeling of many foods with warnings about dangerous levels of acrylamide would confuse and could potentially mislead consumers, both because the labeling would be so broad as to be meaningless and because the risk of consumption of acrylamide in food is not yet clear.”
 In response to FDA’s letter, California’s Office of Environmental Health Hazard Assessment (OEHHA), the agency responsible agreed to postpone requiring acrylamide warnings while FDA continued to study the chemical.

-In June 2017, the trial court denied the Petitioners’ motion for summary judgement, determining that a Prop 65 warning was not an obstacle to the federal government’s efforts to encourage consumers to eat more whole grains since there has be no acrylamide warning requirement at the federal level since no acrylamide warning is required at the federal level.
+In June 2017, the trial court denied the Petitioners’ motion for summary judgement, determining that a Prop 65 warning was not an obstacle to the federal government’s efforts to encourage consumers to eat more whole grains since no acrylamide warning is required at the federal level.

 The California appeals court disagreed and reversed the trial court’s decision on July 16, arguing that the trial court had overlooked FDA’s concern.
 The appeals court wrote, “We conclude that Petitioners’ summary judgement motion papers established that a Preposition 65 warning for acrylamide on breakfast cereals would pose an obstacle to the federal scheme and therefore is preempted by federal law.”
 The case is Post Foods LLC et al. v.
 The Superior Court of Los Angeles County et al., case number B284057, in the Court of Appeal of the State of California.